hearts4goo/hearts4goo.github.io/README.md

 <p>
 This site discusses real crimes and disturbing events for awareness and educational purposes.
-You must be 18 or older to create an account and access sensitive content.
+You must be 18 or older to create an account in order to communicate or view sensitive content.
 </p>

 <button class="confirm" onclick="closeModal()">